andyhomecode/mac-se-monitor/README.md

 - video was a little to the right because the clock was a little slow
 - fiddled with the front porch and other timings and got it looking good
 - Got the BSRAM initialized with the Mac Icon and hooked showing it (vibe coded a BMP -> initialization file formatter in python, bram_initializer.py)
+- 2025 05 03 Figured out why I couldn't read any data from the TFP401--the flat ribbon cable only makes electrical connection when upside down.
+Pin 40 is now 1.

 ## TODO

-- TODO: Read in the HDMI data NOT STARTED TESTING VIBE CODE
+- TODO: Read in the HDMI data START NOW THAT I KNOW UPSIDE DOWN CABLE
 - TODO: Test the scaler NOT STARTED TESTING VIBE CODE
 - TODO: test the color_converter   NOT STARTED TESTING VIBE CODE
 - TODO: write the pixels into Port A of the framebuffer